The Next Generation TENS Technology

 By developing the next generation of TENS technology, Paingone has eliminated the features that may have prevented someone from using it.
 Without the need for sticky gels, entangling wires or pads, the Paingone range makes natural pain relief more accessible.

-Having helped over 1.8 million people in the UK and around the world, the Paingone range may be your way towards finding pain relief at home with TENS therapy.
+Having helped nearly 2 million people in the UK and around the world, the Paingone range may be your way towards finding pain relief at home with TENS therapy.

 What is Transcutaneous Electrical Nerve Stimulation?